As a server administrator, I recently discovered a severe oversight of mine, one that was so big that I didn’t consciously see it for years.

 What can Unprivileged Unix Users do on your server?

-Any so-called “unprivileged Unix users” who have SSH access to a server (be it simply for the purpose of rsync’ing files) is not really “unprivileged” as the word may suggest.
-Due to the world-readable permissions of many system directories, set by default in many Linux distributions, such an user can read a large percentage of directories and files existing on the server, many of which can and should be considered as a secret.
+Any so-called “unprivileged Unix users” who have SSH access to a server (be it simply for the purpose of rsync’ing files) is not really “unprivileged” as the word suggests.
+Due to the world-readable permissions of many system directories, set by default in many Linux distributions, an “unprivileged” user can read a large percentage of directories and files existing on the server, many of which can and should be considered a secret.
 For example, on my Debian system, the default permissions are:

 /etc: world-readable including most configuration files, amongst them passwd which contains plain-text names of other users

 /boot: world-readable including all files

 Many questions are asked about how to lock a particular user into their home directory.
 User “zwets” on askubuntu.com explained that this is besides the point and even “silly”:

 A user … is trusted: he has had to authenticate and runs without elevated privileges.
 Therefore file permissions suffice to keep him from changing files he does not own, and from reading things he must not see.
 World-readability is the default though, for good reason: users actually need most of the the stuff that’s on the file system.
 To keep users out of a directory, explicitly make it inaccessible. […]